Afghan president offers Taliban local office, but group wants Doha instead

 Some 14,000 U.S. troops are based in Afghanistan as part of a U.S.-led NATO mission to train, assist and advise Afghan forces.
 Some U.S. forces also carry out counter-terrorism operations.

-Additional reporting by Hameed Farzad in Kabul and Ahmad Sultan in Nangarhar; Writing By Greg Torode; Editing by Robin Pomeroy
+Additional reporting by Hameed Farzad in Kabul and Ahmad Sultan in Nangarhar, Doina Chiacu in Washington; Writing By Greg Torode; Editing by Robin Pomeroy and Lisa Shumamker